Only a fool would start writing a brand concept without doing the necessary homework.

 I will show you how to write a brand concept that uses the brand idea, consumer insights, functional and emotional consumer benefits, and support points.
 Furthermore, I will provide a brand concept example.
 Think of your brand concept as you would a 30 second TV ad or a digital billboard.
 Most importantly, stay focused on your most essential messages.
 If you start with a blank piece of paper, you will likely end up with a random chance at success.

-How to write a brand concept or product concept
+How to write a brand concept

 The ideal brand concept example

-Do the homework on your brand positioning statement
+Do your homework on brand positioning

-Most of the meat of a good concept comes from the work you do with a brand positioning statement, which provides the most useful function of taking everything you know about your brand, everything that could be said about the consumer and making choices to pick one target that you’ll serve and one brand promise you will stand behind.
+Your brand concept should build upon the brand positioning statement, which provides the most useful function of taking everything you know about your brand, everything that could be said about the consumer and making choices to pick one target that you’ll serve and one brand promise you will stand behind.